There are over 50 community legal centres throughout Victoria. They are staffed by paid and volunteer lawyers and non-legal staff.

 Community legal centres are a good starting point to:

-•sort out legal problems;
+•sort out a legal problem;

-•determine eligibility for legal assistance; and
+•determine eligibility for legal assistance;

 •complete application forms for legal assistance.